 - Boost cognitive performance[*]

 How should you take creatine?
-Your best bet is creatine monohydrate — the cheapest, most-researched, and most widely-available form of this supplement.
+Your best bet is creatine monohydrate — the cheapest, most-researched, and most widely available form of this supplement.

 There are several misconceptions that people fall prey to when exercising on the low-carb, high-fat lifestyle.
+These are the most common to avoid.

 The Cyclical Ketogenic Diet